 Jamstack works by decoupling the backend from the frontend which could mean we lose our CMS.
 WordPress for example comes with a CMS out the box allowing clients to make changes to web pages.
 But what if we could use a CMS which instead of using a database and dynamically creating web pages, we could use a Git workflow.

-has made this possible, we simply edit specific files changing the text or data needed then rebuild the webpage, once again statically generating the page for fast load speed.
+Netlify CMS has made this possible, we simply edit specific files changing the text or data needed then rebuild the webpage, once again statically generating the page for fast load speed.
 What’s more the CMS is created using React so we know it's going to be fast and secure.
 The Netlify CMS means we don't need an over-complicated backend to run the CMS, this means most websites won’t even need a database and just to make it even sweeter the files are backed up to your chosen git provider such as GitHub or GitLab.

 How much would a Jamstack website cost?
 This is something that really depends on your use case and the size of the website however, seeing some of the huge figures that peolpe charge for WordPress sites, I strongly believe by finding the right developer, someone with a passion for the industry and the technical know how like myself, you could still pick up a hand coded Jamstack website for much cheaper than someone offering a WordPress site.